sfsuacm-garden/hackathon-event-manager-web-app/CONTRIBUTING.md

   **Naming convention:** `bugfix/<short-description>`
   Example: `bugfix/fix-login-error`

+- **Operation branches**
+  infrastructure, CI/CD pipeline setups, and other environment or tooling configurations are handled off `ops` branches.
+  **Naming convention:** `ops/<short-description>`
+  Example: `ops/new-ci-flow`

 ## Workflow

 1. Create a new feature or bugfix branch following the naming conventions above.
 2. Commit your changes with clear, descriptive messages.
 3. Open a Pull Request (PR) from your branch into `development`.
 4. Request reviews from your team members.
 5. After approval and passing all tests, merge your PR into `development`.
 6. Periodically, changes from `development` will be merged into `main` once they are stable.

 ---